rraadd88/beditor/README.md

 Installation
 ------------
 Basic requirements: [`Anaconda package manager`](https://www.anaconda.com/download/#linux).
 See [requirements.md](https://github.com/rraadd88/test_beditor/blob/master/requirements.md) for set of bash commands that would install it.
+Tested on Ubuntu 16.04 64bit.

 1. Once all the requirements are satisfied, create a python 3.6 virtual environment.